xyurt/object-pool/README.md

 # Object Pool (C)

-## A simple C89-compatible fixed-size object pool.
+## A lightweight C89-compatible fixed-size object pool.

 # Overview

-This library implements a fixed-size object pool that preallocates memory for a set number of objects and reuses them through a simple push/pop API.
+This library implements a fixed-size object pool that preallocates memory for a set number of objects and reuses them through a simple API.

-The goal is predictable performance and minimal allocation overhead in long-running or high-frequency allocation environments.

 # Core Concept
-**Instead of repeatedly allocating and freeing memory, a block of objects is allocated once and reused.**

-### pop → take an object from the pool
+### acquire → take an object from the pool
 ### use it
-### push → return it to the pool
+### release → return it to the pool

 # Example
 **A full working example of the life cycle is provided in:**
 **example.c**

-# Function Variants - Performance
-Aside from the basic and ergonomic API you can also use the function variants:

-**object_pool_ptr_pop(pool_ptr) / object_pool_ptr_push(pool_ptr, object)**

-They operate with the raw pointer of the object pool which boosts up the performance significantly

-The raw pointer of the object pool can be retrieved with **object_pool_from_handle(handle)**

-# Overhead
+# Definitions
-You can customize the overhead types thus their sizes with definitions documented in pool.h
+**To use custom allocators use OBJECT_POOL_MALLOC and OBJECT_POOL_FREE.**
+**To changing the index type of the objects use OBJECT_POOL_INDEX_TYPE.
+Its default value is size_t.
+Changing this will change the header size of each object.**

 ## Potential Use Cases
 - Game engines (entities, particles, bullets)